Scholars in Global Women’s Health Research Program

 About the Fellowship

-The Scholars in Global Women’s Health Research program seeks to build capacity for women’s health research in low- and middle-income countries.
-It will leverage NAM’s membership and the extensive international network of the National Academies to attract individuals with high potential for emerging as successful principal investigators in women’s health research.
-The Scholars selected for the program will be provided with training to be delivered by NAM’s partner on the program, the Kenya Medical Research Institute (KEMRI), as well as mentorship and networking opportunities to be facilitated by NAM, to help them achieve this goal.
+Operating under the title Leadership for Innovation and Excellence in Accelerating Research on Women’s Health (LEA-WH), this program seeks to build capacity and leadership in women’s health research and innovation across Africa.
+It will leverage NAM’s membership and the extensive international network of the National Academies to attract African mid-career women’s health researchers with high potential to advance into expanded leadership roles and to shape and lead impactful women’s health research and innovation efforts.
+The Scholars selected for the program will be provided with training delivered by the Kenya Medical Research Institute (KEMRI), the host institution for the program, as well as mentorship and networking opportunities facilitated by NAM, to help them achieve this goal.

-The program’s goals include facilitating professional development for women’s health research leaders from LMICs; increasing the visibility of their work on the international stage; sharpening their skillsets to develop successful research grant proposals and lead successful research projects and programs; and equipping them with an enduring network of mentors and peers in their field.
-Success will be measured by tracking the Scholars’ grant proposals submitted and funded, papers submitted and published, promotions and new appointments to government and other committees, networks expanded, and new mentorships undertaken by the Scholars to assist their junior colleagues.
+The program’s goals include facilitating professional development for women’s health research leaders across Africa; increasing the visibility of their work on the international stage; sharpening their skillsets to develop successful research grant proposals and lead successful research projects and programs; and equipping them with an enduring network of mentors and peers in their field.
+Success will be measured by tracking the Scholars’ research outputs and career advancement, including grant proposals submitted and funded; publications; promotions and appointments to government and other committees; expanded professional networks; mentorship of junior colleagues; and practical program outputs such as successful grant applications and the development, patenting, and/or commercialization of research-driven products and innovations.

 Working in partnership with KEMRI, NAM will implement this three-year program to engage a cohort of up to 20 Scholars each year for three years in a series of in-person and virtual convenings, to be supplemented by asynchronous professional development activities.
 NAM’s specific activities will include the following: